Asper-01/Asper-01.github.io/src/content/work/Junkfood.md

 ### Junkfood:
-- Using the agile method with sprints.
+- Using the agile method with sprints !
 - Creation of the wireframe and the mock-up.
 - MCD method to conceptualize the database, creation, Table join.
 - Creation of a user interface with a management solution.